 - June – 1 unit qualified, etc.

 Our occupancy percentage comes out to 75.83%, which is 91 units divided by 120.
-We then take that percentage and multiply it against $200,000 and get $151,660 of first-year credits.
+We then multiply the acquisition eligible basis by the occupancy percentage of 75.83% and the acquisition applicable percentage to get an initial acquisition credit of $15,166.
+Apply the same steps for the rehabilitation to get an initial rehabilitation credit of $136,494.
+The total initial credit is $151,660.
 Good news again, the project has delivered more than the expected first-year credit amount.

 Bottom Line for LIHTC First Year Credit Delivery

-Focusing on a successful first-year credit delivery is important, especially if timing adjusters are indicated in the LPA.
-The credit stream of a Section 42 LIHTC project is a 10-year period, but it typically stretches out to more than 10 years based on a partial lease-up in year one.
+Focusing on a successful first-year credit delivery is important, especially if timing adjusters are indicated in the Partnership Agreement (PA).
+The credit stream of a Section 42 LIHTC project is a 10-year period, but it typically stretches out to the 11th year based on a partial lease-up in year one.
 More credits delivered in year one versus year 11 are more valuable because of the time value of money.
-More credits generated in year one than the first-year credit expectation result in a potential upward adjuster, but coming up short of the first-year credit expectation results in a downward adjuster, i.e., less equity is contributed to the partnership.
+More credits generated in year one than what is reflected in the PA may result in a potential upward adjuster, but coming up short of the first-year credit expectation results in a downward adjuster, i.e., less equity is contributed to the partnership.

 About Tidwell Group LLC